k88hudson/git-flight-rules/README.md

 $ git log -- **/*.js
 ```

-While using wildcards, it's useful to inform `--name-status` to see the list of commited files:
+While using wildcards, it's useful to inform `--name-status` to see the list of committed files:

 ```sh
 $ git log --name-status -- **/*.js